POLITO-SE2-2022-G6/Office-Queue-Management-System/retrospective/Retrospective.md

   - Meeting in person is more productive
   - Product-centered prioritizations of the Stories
   - More communication is needed to coordinate
+  - Knowing and understanding the capabilities of the team is essential for a good product

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
   - Clearer definition of coordination, meeting times, project structure, task details, and workflow
     - Split bigger tasks into subtasks in order to have more details about the work